-Why is Paris so disappointing - Paris Travel Blog
+So, Why is Paris so disappointing – Parus Syndrome

 The phrase “Paris Syndrome” was coined to describe the feelings of surprise or dissatisfaction that travellers have while visiting Paris, especially when their expectations of the city do not match the reality they encounter when they arrive in the city.

-In 1986, psychiatrist Hiroaki Ota invented the term “Paris Syndrome,” however it is not an officially recognised medical disease.
+In 1986, psychiatrist Hiroaki Ota invented the term "Paris Syndrome," but it is not an officially recognized medical disease.

 Essentially, Paris Syndrome is a severe kind of culture shock that manifests itself in significant psychological responses like as hallucinations (at its worst) or a profound sensation of disappointment, among other things (at its best).

 The majority of publications state that Japanese and Chinese visitors are the most severely affected by this “affliction.”

 Paris Syndrome occurs when high expectations are paired with weariness, jet lag, and linguistic and cultural obstacles, creating the ideal conditions for it to arise.

 These characteristics are increased to such an extent in Japanese and Chinese visitors that they are the tourists most prone to the disease.